chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 - deploy a production quality system in minutes
 - use a framework to publish work instructions with zero additional effort
+- connect to most (if not all) of the world's most powerful language models (LLM) with no code change
 - improve your work instructions with AI assistance at near real-time speed where changes are based on actual human usage and feedback

 ## TOC